hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 !!!
 Info

-Note that vertical-align only applies to inline, inline-block and table-cell elements: you can't use it to vertically align block-level elements ([see MDN reference](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align)).
+Note that vertical-align only applies to inline, inline-block and table-cell elements: you can’t use it to vertically align block-level elements ([see MDN reference](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align)).

 If you have more than just text content in the table cell, you'll want to wrap that content in a flex box and style accordingly.